-Although Chatbots have been around for over half a century, only recently have corporate event chatbots become increasingly popular in mainstream media.
-Arguably the most famous Chatbot, Apple’s own – Siri was the first company to make Chatbots a household name.
+Although chatbots have been around for over half a century, only recently have corporate event chatbots become increasingly popular in mainstream media.
+Arguably the most famous chatbot, Apple’s Siri was the first to make chatbots commonplace.
 Chatbots can help boost the attendee experience by making it easy to ask questions.

 Increase Positive Customer Experience

 In the corporate event world, attendees want help—typically immediately.
 The easiest way to increase angst amongst your attendees is by delayed responses.
-Unmanned live chats and delayed emails/phone call responses are a sure-fire way to decrease positive customer experience.
+Unmanned live chats and delayed emails/phone call responses are a sure-fire way to decrease positive customer experiences.

-If a customer has a bad experience they are more likely to tell an average of 22 people about that experience.
-However, someone with a positive one will only tell 9.
+If a customer has a bad experience, they are more likely to tell an average of 22 people about that experience.
+However, someone with a positive one will only tell nine.
 Chatbots increase the number of positive experiences for attendees.
-This is why 80% of consumers are happy with their interactions with Chatbots.
+This is why 80% of consumers are happy with their interactions with chatbots.

-When an attendee calls or emails, they have to be responded to – typically in the order of urgency.
+When an attendee calls or emails, they have to be responded to—usually in the order of urgency.
 However, many attendees ask questions that could be easily resolved by reading content already provided on your site.
-At Bishop-McCann, our Operations Team estimates that almost 70% of attendees that contact the help department could find their answers from the registration website.
+At Bishop-McCann, our operations team estimates that almost 70% of attendees that contact the help department could find their answers from the registration website.

 Targeted Meeting Research

-Tracking attendee communication and time spent is difficult.
-Predicting these items for future events – even more so.
+Tracking attendee communication and time spent is difficult; predicting these items for future events is even more so.
 Chatbots provide a history of every question asked by attendees and how long they engaged with the event chatbot.
 This piece of beneficial information can help you create content for the following years that will help address concerns and questions for attendees in the future.